robertu94/roibin-sz3-experiments/README.md

 ### Container Install (for ease of setup)

-You can run an example code on a small dataset by running with the following container
+You can run an example code on a small dataset by running with the following container and requesting a dataset.
+NOTE this file is >= 6 GB (without datasets; see above), download with caution.

 ```bash
 docker pull ghcr.io/robertu94/roibin:latest